rjlee/huawei_lte_exporter/README.md

 Different operators appear to provide different signal information, so not all values will be available across all operators.
 A handy way to identify the available information is to login to your router and then view [device api](view-source:http://192.168.8.1/api/device/signal).

-A good way to observe the available information

 ## Install

 Follow the usual docker build and run flow.